FreePlacki/freeplacki.github.io/posts/css-mandelbrot/content.md

 makes it so that magnitudes close to 0 (in the set) get an alpha close to 1 (that's just so it plays nicely with the site's darkmode).

 Integrating it back to our little script.
-First the coordinates:

 ```python
 x = scale(var('x'), var('xa'), var('xb'))